Signs Your Great Dane is Spoiled

 - Missing crucial early training periods

 As a dog owner, I play a crucial role in shaping my pet’s behavior.
 Every interaction teaches them something about what works to get what they want.
-When I give my Great Dane attention for pawing at me, I’m inadvertently reinforcing that behavior.
+I inadvertently reinforce that behavior when I give my Great Dane attention for pawing at me.

 The Owner’s Impact: